 Travel to Laguna Colorada to watch three species of flamingo dance to welcome a new day.
 Later explore the Geysers at Sol de Mañana, the hot springs of Polques and Laguna Verde in the south of Bolivia almost on the border with Chile.
 The Licancabur Volcano stands guard over the shimmering emerald-green Laguna Verde which changes magically with the movement of the sun.
 Continue onto your accommodation in Salar de Uyuni.
 The journey from Laguna Verde to Uyuni takes over 6 hours.

 La Paz, the highest capital in the world at a staggering 3,600m, is also one of the most spectacular.
 Clinging to steep canyon walls and dominated by the magnificent snow-covered peaks of Mount Illimani, the city's urban sprawl is both dramatic and breath-taking - a sight best taken in at Parque Laikacota to the west of the city centre.Incredible too is the juxtaposition of old and new, of intriguing traditions and modern-day living.
 Bowler hat clad women bustle outside the colonial cathedral, while tourists crowd into the captivating witches market.Dramatic and fascinating, La Paz is truly a city to be explored.

-Private Full Day City TourToday, visit some of the city’s most important highlights including the San Francisco Church, the Witches’ Market, and museums in the vicinity.
-Start the day by taking to the sky on the city's cable car.
-Explore Plaza Murillo, where the Legislative and Government Palaces are located, and on to a replica of the semi-subterranean Temple of Tiwanaku.
-Take a 20-minute ride through the city’s residential areas and down to the Valley of the Moon, an eerie landscape of natural geological formations.
+Private Full Day City TourToday, take to the sky in a cable car before visiting some of the city’s most exciting and important highlights which include the San Francisco Church, the Witches’ Market, and some of the best museums in the vicinity.
+Explore Plaza Murillo, where the Legislative and Government Palaces are located, before continuing on towards a replica of the semi-subterranean Temple of Tiwanaku.
+Move through the city’s residential areas before heading down to the Valley of the Moon, an eerie landscape of natural geological formations.

 Travel from La Paz to Copacabana